We’re currently introducing a new design and are making sure everything works.

-The Right to Buy discount in London will increase to £104,900 from 6 April 2017 and the discount will apply to applications served on the Council by the tenant on or after that date.
+The Right to Buy discount in London increased to £110,500 from 6 April 2019 and the discount is now applied to applications.

 Apply to buy your home